Concorde Book Award 2018

 - Young Sherlock: Night Break by Andrew Lane

-The Concorde Book Award is for anyone in years 7 and 8 at secondary school.
-A really important part of the award is that young people are very involved all the way through; from choosing the longlist and the winner to giving presentations at the award ceremony.
+The Concorde Book Award is for anyone in years 7, 8 or 9 at secondary school.
+A really important part of the award is that young people are very involved all the way through, from choosing the long list and the winner to giving presentations at the award ceremony.

 Is there anything wrong with this page?